 The galloping horses and their poop in Giza

 It is the next day’s morning sun-rise that left us mesmerised.
 Right from our hotel terrace cafe, we could see them!
 The areas surrounding the pyramid seemed to be cleaner until we stepped out!
 We could not see the streets the previous night properly.
 It was shocking to see the trash-filled streets of Giza leading its way to the Pyramids.
-If you arrive at Giza in the morning, you get to see the Pyramids for the first time at the junction filled with garbage and trash.
+If you arrive at Giza in the morning, you see the Pyramids for the first time at the junction filled with garbage and trash.
 Then and there, I realised” Strolling on the streets” casually would not work here.

 A contrast to Giza’s not- so clean streets is “The Old Cairo.”

 Constantly looked over by police officers, the street is kept ultra-clean.
 This is the best place to “sit and watch Egyptians.”
-We could have spent an entire afternoon by ourselves if the weather was in our favour.
+We could have spent an entire afternoon alone if the weather was in our favour.
 Unfortunately, The sandstorm was so strong that we could see nothing.
 Instead, the city turned into Sepia mode.
-I, Sahana and Ibrahim held each other’s hand, leading us to walk to the car like kindergarten kids!
+Sahana and Ibrahim held each other’s hand, leading us to walk to the car like kindergarten kids!
 If Ibrahim were not there, we would have suffered.

 Early spring is the best time to visit Egypt as the prices are at the lowest.
 But during this season, sandstorms are common in Cairo.
 So we highly recommend you get accompanied by a local driver at least so that you will escape the sandstorms safely.